auth0/docs/articles/tokens/access-token.md

 1. Check the Client permissions (scopes)

 ::: note
-For a more detailed discussion verifying access tokens, please refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).
+For a more detailed discussion on verifying access tokens, please refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).
 :::

 If any of these checks fail, the token is invalid and the request should be rejected.